spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

     - Next, select **AKS** from the **Managed Kubernetes** list.

-    - Build the Profile Layers and override the Pack Parameters as desired.
+    - Build the Infrastructure Layers and override the Pack Parameters as desired.
 The profile definition will be used as the Cluster Construction Template.

       | **Layers**           | **Pack Name**                                                            |
       | -------------------- | ------------------------------------------------------------------------ |